When building wealth and getting wealthy, our money habits profoundly affect us. They control – sometimes unconsciously, how we operate every day.

 - Alternative investments

-The idea behind this is simple: we buy an asset (for example, a share of stock or a piece of property) for a certain price.
+The idea is simple: we buy an asset (for example, a share of stock or a piece of property) for a specific price.
 Over time, the asset appreciates (or increases) in value.
 And boom!
-Now we have something that’s worth more than what we paid for it.
+Now we have something worth more than what we paid for it.

-Through the power of compound interest, our assets don’t just build linearly.
-Instead, appreciating assets build exponentially.
+Through the power of compound interest, our assets don't just build linearly.
+Instead, appreciating assets make exponential.